Channels-DVR-Goodies/cuckoo/README.md

 An executable that transparently impersonates another, so that it becomes a 'hook' to execute additional executables each time it is invoked.

-It does this by moving the target executable into a new subsirectory, and putting a symlink to this executable in the orginal location.
-When this executable is invoked through the symlink, it scans the subdirectory and executes any executable files it finds in it.
+It does this by moving the target executable into a new subdirectory, and replacing it with a synlink to `Cuckoo`.
+When the symlink is executed, `cuckoo` is executed instead and passed the parameters intended for the original executable it replaced.
+It then invokes every executable it finds in the subdirectory.

-For example, if we had a target executable called `foobar`, executing `cuckoo foobar` would create the subdirectory in the current working directory called `.foobar.d`, and moves `foobar` into it, also renaming it to `00-foobar` so it executes first (executable files in the subdir are executed in alphabetical order).
-Then cuckoo creates a symlink `foobar` that points to this cuckoo executable (e.g. `foobar` -> `/usr/bin/cuckoo`).
+For example, if we had a target executable called `foobar`, executing `cuckoo foobar` would create the subdirectory called `.foobar.d` in the same directory as `foobar`, then renames `foobar` to `50-foobar` and moves it into the subdirectory.
+Since the subdirectory's contents are executed in alphabetical order, naming it `50-foobar` leaves room for other executables before it and after.
+Then `Cuckoo` creates a symlink `foobar` that points to this executable (i.e. `foobar` -> `/usr/bin/cuckoo`).

-If another process then executes the symlink that's impersonating `foobar`, then `/usr/bin/cuckoo` is executed with the parameters the process provided. `cuckoo` then scans `.foobar.d` in alphabetical order and executes any excutable files it finds, passing them the same parameters and environment that the symlink was passed.
-Cuckoo will always attempt to execute all the executables it finds, and will remember the first non-zero exit code it recieves, and will return that as its exit status.
+If another process then executes the symlink that's impersonating `foobar`, then `/usr/bin/cuckoo` is executed with the parameters the process provided. `Cuckoo` then scans `.foobar.d` in alphabetical order and executes any executable files it finds, passing them the same parameters and environment that the symlink was passed.
+Cuckoo will always attempt to execute all the executables it finds, and will remember the first non-zero exit code it receives, and will return that as its exit status.

+In addition to the subdirectory created when installing the intercept - `.foobar.d/` in the example above - the directory `/etc/cuckoo/foobar`would also be scanned and combined with it, Then the combination is sorted before being executed in alphabetical order.

+This is useful in the case where auto-updates happen.
+This is the case when intercepting comskip at `/usr/share/channels-dvr/latest` for [Channels DVR](https://getchannels.com/plus/#dvr).
+When Channels DVR updates itself, it downloads the new version into another directory, and updates `/usr/share/channels-dvr/latest` (which is a symbolic link) to point to the new downloaded version.
+The problem for Cuckoo is that will 'unhook' the previous Cuckoo install.
+To work around this, a cron job can execute the install step, and the extra scripts can be put into `/etc/cuckoo/comskip`, so they won't be 'left behind' when Channels DVR updates itself.

 ## The Motivation

-The 'itch' that this scratches was a lack of a hook in Channels DVR to execute additional user-specified post-processing when a recording completes.
+The 'itch' that this scratches was a lack of a hook in Channels DVR to execute additional post-processing specified by a user when a recording completes.

-If you want to stay in the Channels ecosystem (and there's nothing wrong with that) you really don't need to post-process the recordings.
+This isn't a serious omission if you want to stay entirely in the Channels ecosystem (and there's nothing wrong with that), you really don't need to post-process the recordings.

 However, I use Channels DVR as an (excellent!)
 DVR to record television for Plex.
 In my opinion, Channels DVR is far better than the one built into Plex itself.